rapid7/insightconnect-plugins/plugins/extractit/help.md

 #### File Path Extractor

-This action extracts all File paths from a string or file.
+This action extracts all file paths from a string or file.

 ##### Input